 While there are plenty of things to do in Cusco, there is SO much more awaiting you beyond the city limits!
-Below are some of the most breathtaking day trips from Cusco.
+Here are 10 breathtaking day trips from Cusco, Peru.

-To visit the places listed below, you will need to hitch a ride.
+To visit Cusco, Peru and the places listed below, you will need to hitch a ride.
 You have two options:

 - Private taxis (the most expensive, but fastest choice)